WARNINGS

 Dysphagia

 Esophageal dysmotility and aspiration have been associated with antipsychotic drug use.
 Aspiration pneumonia is a common cause of morbidity and mortality in patients with advanced Alzheimer's dementia.
-RISPERDAL® CONSTA® and other antipsychotic drugs should be used cautiously in patients at risk for aspiration pneumonia.
-(See also Boxed Warning, WARNINGS: Increased Mortality in Elderly Patients with Dementia-Related Psychosis.)
+RISPERDAL® CONSTA® and other antipsychotic drugs should be used cautiously in patients at risk for aspiration pneumonia. [see also Boxed Warning and Warnings and Precautions]

 Osteodystrophy and Tumors in Animals